mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 That’s why we have to do zazen with what?
 Not with the mind first, but with the body.
 Legs, hands, and the whole body.
 But [the body] is very closely related related with mind, number five.
 That’s why if there is [a] mental, psychological crack, the body shows something.

-So if you do zazen, immediately that is really closely connected with number six, [total personality.]
+So if you do zazen, immediately that is really closely connected with number six, [total personality].
 Because if you become one with zazen physically, there is no [design] of oneness between zazen and you.
 Very naturally, there is no [design] of concentration.
 That means you are connected with number six: manifestation of *total personality*.
 You can manifest very naturally.

 That’s why we do zazen physically first.